csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 It is possible for several attributes to have the same data type.
 For example, the _name_ attributes for student name and instructor name might have the same domain: the set of all person names.
 However, the domains of _budget_ and _dept name_ certainly ought to be distinct.
 It is perhaps less clear whether _name_ and _dept name_ should have the same domain.
 At the implementation level, both instructor names and department names are character strings.
 However, we would normally not consider the query “Find all instructors who have the same name as a department” to be a meaningful query.
 Thus, if we view the database at the conceptual, rather than the physical, level, _name_ and _dept name_ should have distinct domains.

-More importantly, at a practical level, assigning an instructor’s name to a department name is probably a programming error; similarly, comparing a mon- etary value expressed in dollars directly with a monetary value expressed in pounds is also almost surely a programming error.
+More importantly, at a practical level, assigning an instructor’s name to a department name is probably a programming error; similarly, comparing a monetary value expressed in dollars directly with a monetary value expressed in pounds is also almost surely a programming error.
 A good type system should be able to detect such assignments or comparisons.
 To support such checks, SQL provides the notion of **distinct types**.

 The **create type** clause can be used to define new types.
 For example, the statements: